mozzdevv/YearProgressWidget/README.md

+** Note: this entire widget was made by Google's AntiGravity.
+Including the remote repo push, as well as this README.md writeup (minus this sentence).

 # Year Progress Widget

 A minimalist iOS widget that visualizes the passage of time throughout the year.
 Each day is represented as a dot in an elegant grid, making it easy to see at a glance how much of the year has passed and how much remains.